Emelloul98/Minesweeper/README.md

 # Minesweeper
-a simple minesweeper game in c works on linux only!!
+A simple minesweeper game in c works on linux only!!
 For those who dont know the rules of the game here is a small tutorial: https://minesweepergame.com/strategy/how-to-play-minesweeper.php